 Even the most secure fence is useless if the gate latch is not closed.
 We strongly recommend using bungee cords to secure gates with simple fork latches to ensure they are completely closed and cannot be manipulated by dogs.
+Preferable locks are an automatic/self-latching latch exactly like this one: (because the fork latches can easily be knocked upright by these big dogs).

 Another option is a type of heavy-duty gate latch that can also be used with a padlock; there also are “automatic” locks; slide and barrel style latches that could work, preferably placed high enough on the gate to prevent interference.